 Questions to ask a potential Retirement Plan Advisor:

 1. What are the total costs associated with the plan?
 Recordkeeping costs, third party administrator fees, custodian fees, plan (financial) advisor fees, mutual fund expense ratios and the weighted expense ratios of the model portfolios.
-Have them break all of these fees down into a simple to read and understand format.
+Have the advisor list all of these fees in a simple to read and understand format.
+If you are unsure how to calculate a basis point fee based on plan assets, ask the advisor to calculate the fee into dollars.
 This is important to have in writing!

 2. How are plan fees paid?
 Are plan fees fixed and reviewed each year?
 Are you using expensive mutual funds with 12b-1 fees to offset plan expenses, when a lower cost share class for the same fund is available?
 If so, why?